 - Get the products from wholesale, but this would require you to maintain a stock inventory.

-- Or get the products directly shipped from wholesale to customer (known as dropshipping)
+- Or get the products directly shipped from wholesale to the customer (also known as dropshipping).

 - Products you sell are out in the open